-We have state-of-the-art equipment for surface characterisation and analysis.
+We have state-of-the-art equipment for surface characterisation and surface analysis.
 Our equipment covers both 3D-microscopy, electron microscopy and X-ray analysis.

 With our advanced surface characterisation equipment, we are able to perform highly specialised analysis on many different and complex surfaces.
+Our experts can also advise on surface characterization and analysis of surfaces in connection with e.g. new processes, carry out troubleshooting and perform damage assessment.

-Scanning Electron Microscopy (SEM) using Energy-Dispersive
+Scanning Electron Microscopy (SEM) using Energy-Dispersive X-Ray Spectroscopy

 We have two types of SEM in which surface characterisation can be done with nanometer range resolution.